nicehash/ccminer-x11gost/README.md

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no more active on github recently.

-Fork by tpruvot@github with X14,X15,X17,WHIRL,Blake256,BlakeCoin,Lyra2RE and some others, check the [README.txt](README.txt)
+Fork by tpruvot@github.
 BTC donation address: 1AJdfCpLWPNoAMDfHF1wD5y8VgKSSTHxPo [![tip for next commit](https://tip4commit.com/projects/927.svg)](https://tip4commit.com/github/tpruvot/ccminer)

-A part of the recent algos were originally wrote by [djm34](https://github.com/djm34).

 This variant was tested and built on Linux (ubuntu server 14.04) and VStudio 2013 on Windows 7.